AltropInc/alt/doc/script/Stream.md

 for (x:=s.begin(); x.is_valid(); x.next()) { sum += x; }     // forward, sum is added to 10
 for (x:=s.rbegin(); x.is_valid(); x.next()) { sum -= x; }    // backward, sum is back to zero
 ```
+Be carefore when you add or delete elements of a stream when you're iterating over it, because adding or deleting elements can invalidate all iterators you got
+before the modification.

 ## Stream Operations